nosapaath/quotesForDevs/themes/quotes-for-devs/README.md

 ## Learning Points

 - To start with the project I visualized what I need in terms of functionality.
-From looking at the list of functionality, I need to work on a button that makes an ajax call to the rest api and display some information, the theme needs to be responsive so I will use sass mixins for the design.
+I need to work on a button that makes an ajax call to the rest api and display some information, the theme needs to be responsive so I will use sass mixins for the design.
 - What languages do I need?
 I need html and css, thats a given.
 But I will need to use php to speak with the WordPress world and use WordPress php functions, filters and action hooks.
 - I also need JQuery to add functionality of the "Show me another quotes" button.
 This button needs to do an Ajax call to the Rest API and get a random post/ quote along with the meta data.
 - I am comfortable with gulp so I will use it for this project.
 The gulpfile will check for erros, minify files, and also with Browsersync will reload the webpage whenever I Cmnd+S / Save the file.